 Professor Emeritus Barbara Santich

 Born and educated in NSW, she gained her first degree at the University of NSW (B.Sc.
 Hons I).
-Her interest in food and eating was initially stimulated by her study of biochemistry and eventually, under the influence of Waverley Root (The Food of France) and Elizabeth David (French Provincial Cooking) and travels in Europe (France in particular), she began a career which has continued for over thirty years.
+Her interest in food and eating was initially stimulated by her study of biochemistry and eventually, under the influence of Waverley Root (The Food of France) and Elizabeth David (French Provincial Cooking) and her travels in Europe (France in particular), she began a career which has continued for over forty years.
 Her fascination with languages and France developed into a sympathy with the ancient languages of Mediterranean France, which in turn led to a BA (University of Minnesota) and PhD (Flinders University of SA).
-Her thesis, Two Languages, Two Cultures, Two Cuisines investigated the foods and cuisine of Mediterranean France in the fourteenth and fifteenth centuries.
+Her thesis, Two Languages, Two Cultures, Two Cuisines investigated the foods and cuisine of Mediterranean France in the fourteenth and fifteenth centuries; it became the basis for her book The Original Mediterranean Cuisine: Medieval recipes for today, 2nd ed., (London: Equinox Publishing, 2018; Adelaide: Wakefield Press, 2019).

 France and Australia remain at the centre of Barbara's research interests.
-Her most recent book is Bold Palates: Australia's Gastronomic Heritage (Adelaide: Wakefield Press, 2012).
-This book explores the stories behind the foods, dishes, ways of cooking and ways of eating that are considered distinctively and characteristically Australian, from indigenous ingredients such as kangaroo and native currants to the now-Australianised pumpkin and passionfruit and the very Australian inventions of puftaloons and mango & papaw chutney.
+Her most recent book is Eating in Eighteenth-Century Provence: The evolution of a tradition (London: Bloomsbury, 2023).
+Her earlier book, Bold Palates: Australia's Gastronomic Heritage (Adelaide: Wakefield Press, 2012), explored the stories behind the foods, dishes, ways of cooking and ways of eating that are considered distinctively and characteristically Australian, from indigenous ingredients such as kangaroo and native currants to the now-Australianised pumpkin and passionfruit and the very Australian inventions of puftaloons and mango & papaw chutney.
 Not only a gastronomic history, it is also a history of Australia and Australians.

 Barbara Santich has successfully supervised two recent PhD candidates at the University of Adelaide: Sarah Black (’Tried and Tested’: community cookbooks in Australia, 1890-1980) and Leonie Ryder (Incorrigible colonist: ginger in Australia, 1788-1950).